Fix: Always on Display not Working on Samsung Galaxy

 Clear Cache and Data of Always on Display

-6. Then restart your phone and upon restart, check if AOD is working fine.
+6. Finally, restart your phone and check if AOD is now working.

-Solution 7: Uninstall the Google Play Store Version of ‘Always on Display’
+7. Uninstall the Google Play Store Version of ‘Always On Display’

 Open Always on Display in the Application Manager